justinmespel/legacy-portfolio/README.md

 # portfolio
-Full stack, scalable, personal portfolio.
+Scalable, personal portfolio.
 Designed and developed to showcase my past and future works.